First County Bank (CT) Brings Back Rate-Leading 15-Month No Penalty CD

 POSTED ON BY

-First County Bank (FCB) brought back its 15-month No Penalty CD about three months ago, with a good (but not great) 5.00% APY.
-Following a rate hike of 50 bps at the beginning of September, the 15-month No Penalty CD is now offering a rate-leading 5.50% APY.
+First County Bank (FCB) has been offering the 15-month No Penalty CD for almost six years ago.
+Following at 25 bps rate drop in December 2023, the 15-month No Penalty CD currently earns a market-leading 5.25% APY.
 The minimum opening deposit is $1k, with a balance cap of $250k per household.
 (In other words, no matter how many No Penalty CDs you open, your household is limited to an aggregate deposit of $250k.)
 New money is required, which is defined in the Certificate of Deposit Account Disclosure as “funds not currently on deposit with First County Bank.”

-Partial withdrawals are not allowed: the 15-month No Penalty option can only be closed early.
+Partial withdrawals are not allowed: the 15-month No Penalty CD can only be closed early.
 As stated in the Certificate of Deposit Account Disclosure (page 4):

 You may not make a withdrawal of any kind during the first six calendar days after the initial deposit.
 After such period, a withdrawal of the entire balance may be made without penalty.
 You cannot make a partial withdrawal from this account.

-FCB has15 branches in Connecticut, located in Darien, Fairfield, Greenwich, New Canaan, Norwalk (2), Stamford (8), and Westport.
+According to the landing page, the 15-month No Penalty CD must be opened in-branch.
+FCB has 15 branches in Connecticut, located in Darien, Fairfield, Greenwich, New Canaan, Norwalk (2), Stamford (8), and Westport.
 Appointments are available and can be scheduled online.
-Current FCB customers can open a CD through the bank's Online Banking platform.

 Funding and Other Details